coreboot/coreboot/Documentation/getting_started/gpio.md

 The first is configuring a pin as an output, when it was designed to be an input.
 There is a real risk in this case of short-circuiting a component which could cause catastrophic failures, up to and including your mainboard!

-The other configuration option to watch out for deals with unconnected GPIOs.
-If no pullup or pulldown is declared with these, they may end up "floating", i.e., not at logical high or logical low.
-This can cause problems such as unwanted power consumption or not reading the pin correctly, if it was intended to be strapped.

 ## Pad-related known issues and workarounds